longhorn/website/content/docs/1.0.2/deploy/install/_index.md

 We've written a script to help you gather enough information about the factors.

-Note `jq` maybe requred to be installed locally prior to running env check script.
+Note `jq` maybe required to be installed locally prior to running env check script.

 To run script: